DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ###### Usage

-The `token_detector` node can be launched with running the following command on the TurtleBot:
+The `token_detector` node can be launched with running the following command on the remote computer:

 ```console
 $ roslaunch token_detector token_detector.launch num_tokens:=<number-of-tokens>